Lena Valaitis: Career

 Valaitis began her musical career by joining the band Frederik Brothers.
 She signed a record contract with Philips in 1970 and released her first single, "Halt das Glück für uns fest", on 13 June 1970.
 She made her first television appearance in the same year, appearing on ZDF-Drehscheibe, a musical program on ZDF.
 Valaitis achieved her first hit with 1971's "Ob es so oder so, oder anders kommt".
 Under the production of Jack White, she hits in the following years with "So wie ein Regenbogen", "Bonjour mon amour", and "Wer gibt mir den Himmel zurück".

 In 1976, Valaitis reached the Top 20 of the German singles chart for the first time with "Da kommt José der Straßenmusikant" and "Ein schöner Tag", a German version of "Amazing Grace".
-She sang "Du machst Karriere" in the German finals of the 1976 Eurovision Song Contest, achieving seventh place.
+She sang "Du machst Karriere" in the German finals of the Eurovision Song Contest 1976, achieving seventh place.
 She also sang the chanson in the 1977 feature film Maiden's War.

-Valaitis is perhaps best known for her performance in the 1981 Eurovision Song Contest in Dublin, Ireland.
+Valaitis is perhaps best known for her performance in the Eurovision Song Contest 1981.
 She represented Germany with the song "Johnny Blue", which finished second to the British entry, "Making Your Mind Up" by Bucks Fizz.
 In the following years she made additional recordings, including a duet with the Greek-born German singer Costa Cordalis in 1984.